 For example, it is common for Apple repair shops to ask too much for most repairs up to the point that it would be cheaper to purchase a new device than to repair the old one.
 Even for things as simple as replacing a display connector!
 Louis Rossman, an active supporter of the Right to Repair movement, proved this in this video where the Apple Genius Bar asked for $475 to fix “an unplugged battery connector.”

-Replacing parts is cheaper, saves the environment and is just convenient.
+Replacing parts is cheaper, saves the environment, and is just convenient.
 It benefits the users a lot.
-And this is a major reason companies make repairs harder: It benefits the users and not the company.
+And this is a major reason company make repairs harder: It benefits the users, and not the company.
 Why let others fix a broken screen when they can just buy a new device?
 That’s missed revenue right there.

 Okay, so Apple is doing some shady anti-consumer stuff.
 But what about Tesla?
 Surely the auto repair industry is faring a little better?
 Unfortunately no. The Massachusetts Right to Repair Initiative, also called Question 1, was a general election ballot that would decide if users or third-party repair shops would be allowed to repair products.
 Let’s see how Tesla handled it.